shosanna/jocellyn.cz/source/2015-07-03-lazy-vs-eager.html.markdown

 layout: post
 ---

-There are two main strategies when it comes to evaluation of en expression, regardless of programming langue.
+There are two main strategies when it comes to evaluation of en expression, regardless of programming language.
-This article explains the difference using Haskell and then discusses it with comparation to Ruby.
+This article explains the difference using Haskell and then discusses it with comparison to Ruby.

 Lets start with a very simple example: